oar-team/batsim/docs/input-events.rst

 --------------------

 This is a mechanism to enable injection of exernal events during the simulation.
-For example, one would be interested in studying the behavior and resilience of a scheduling policy when machine failures occurr over time, which is made possible using the events injection mechanism!
+For example, one would be interested in studying the behavior and resilience of a scheduling policy when machine failures occur over time, which is made possible using the events injection mechanism!